webbedpiyush/anix-cli/README.md

 ```

 Replace `'death-note'` with the name of the anime you want to fetch with use of ``-`` for spaces, and `1` with the episode number.
+Sure!
+Here's the updated usage guide with the additional instructions:

+While watching, you can use the following controls:

+- Press `p` to pause the playback.
+- Press `f` to advance the video frame by frame.

 That's it!
 You've successfully installed Anix CLI and fetched your anime.
 Enjoy watching! 🍿📺